Every time I lose a dog, they take a piece of my heart with

 who had to decide this thing to do.

-so close -we two- these years;
+We've been so close -we two- these years;

 don't let your heart hold any tears.